fbpx

 Along the Golden Circle route, Efstidalur II Creamery makes a good stop if you need a sweet treat and a bit of fresh air (well, air that smells a bit like cows, but still!).

-What Faxi Falls lacks in height it sure makes up for in width!
-This short and squatty waterfall stretches across Tungufljót River in a powerful cascade.
+What Faxafoss lacks in height, it sure makes up for in width!
+This squat waterfall stretches 80 meters (262 feet) across Tungufljót River in a powerful cascade.

-Located just 18 kilometres (11 miles) south of its far more famous neighbor, Gullfoss, Faxi receives far fewer visitors.
+Located just 18 kilometres (11 miles) south of its much more famous neighbor, Faxi receives far fewer visitors than Gullfoss.
 This makes it a great quick stop for waterfall lovers looking to have a peaceful moment on the Golden Circle.

-See the Grave of Chess legend Bobby Fischer
+10. See the grave of chess legend Bobby Fischer

 If you’re a chess fan, seeing the grave of Bobby Fischer might be an interesting last stop to add to your Golden Circle route before heading back to Reykjavík.
-(It’s located just outside Selfoss which is on the way so it’s a quick detour.)
+It’s a quick detour just outside of Selfoss, which is on the way.

 Not a chess fan?
 Give this stop a miss (we skipped it).